afhernani/mov/README.md

     Version = 1.1
 ### Improvements:
-    included scroll bar and buttons pause and restart and snapshot start of the application without a source file,
+    included scroll bar and buttons pause and restart and snapshot start of the application without a source file, and resizing of image when we act with the main window.
+## Version development.
+    Version = 1.2
+### Improvements:
+    - Avoid the reproduction of the distorted image, maintaining its scale proportion.
+    - Others ...